 - Puerto Morelos is the only harbor in Quintana Roo accessible by large ships.
 The port was booming in the 1920s shipping chicle, a resin used to make chewing gum.
-The resin was plentiful, a product of sapodilla trees abundant throughout the forests in Puerto Morelos.
+There was an abundance of the resin, produced from Sapodilla trees found throughout the forests in Puerto Morelos.
 Unfortunately, the demand of the port was short-lived.
 A more affordable, synthetic base replaced the resin in the mid 1900’s and Puerto Morelos returned to a sleepy fishing village.

 - It only takes about 15 minutes to walk around the small town.
 Visiting on a Friday or Saturday night, there may be dancing in the square.
 We recommend dinner at Al Chimichurri and ordering some empanadas to share.